axlfire1/tylor-series/README.md

 # tylor-series

-This code calculate the tylor-series in the C++ languaje and graphing the results using GNU-Plot
+This code calculate the taylor-series in the C++ language and graphing the results using GNUPlot